js-ferguson/address_users_task/README.md

 There are two sets of tests.
 One set for the backend and one for the frontend.

+For tests to run, both the Laravel and Vue dev servers need to be running

 To run the backend tests
 ```
 php artisan test